subscribe to our Newsletter

 Two-Toned Materials in Cabinet Hardware

-Another unique way to match your cabinet knobs and pulls with your kitchen decor is to opt for hardware with two different materials.
+Another kitchen hardware idea and unique way to match your cabinet knobs and pulls with your kitchen decor is to opt for hardware with two different materials.

 Lily Ann Cabinets offers an extensive collection of premium quality cabinet hardware for up to 50% off box store pricing.
 Whether you’re looking for sleek modern or simple traditional hardware, we have what you’re looking for!
 Need some help visualizing your new kitchen style?
 Get a FREE 3D kitchen design today!